duncantl/RAppian/README.md

 + catalog all the expression rules, constants and interfaces we might be able to reuse
 + find the connections between record types for all record types together.

+In the future, we might add some tests that we can do here to identify potential issues with what we develop.